-A selection of on air and on camera work from across Africa, from hunting for a ghost called Sam in a quirky little South African town to reporting live from Kenya's historic ivory burn.
+A selection of radio and on camera work from across Africa, from hunting for a ghost called Sam in a quirky little South African town to reporting live from Kenya's historic ivory burn.

 Gold, ghosts and wild horses: Kaapsehoop

 Harriet Constable visits Kaapsehoop – a village whose fortunes may have faded since South Africa's 19th century gold rush, but which remains rich in history, folklore, and ghosts..